 I spend time reading other people’s blogs, commenting and sharing.
 You almost said that right again!
 The Only way to get what you want in life is to help a couple of others get what they want in life.
-Lately I have been reading blogs like Career Path by The Writers Guild, The Blog Tyrant and Copy Blogger etc. You will have to promote other people’s contents if you want yours to be promoted.
+Lately I have been reading blogs like Enchanting Marketing by The Writers Guild, The Blog Tyrant and Copy Blogger etc. You will have to promote other people’s contents if you want yours to be promoted.

 3. To Start a Blog and become successful, You need Great Content.

 That’s what people are willing to exchange it for their precious time.
 Choose your niche and gain expertise on it.
 It could be fashion, design, relationships, finances, news and entertainment, poetry etc.

 Do not always be quick to publish posts, but pose to ask yourself, is it gonna add value?
 What problem are you aiming to solve and how?
 Every post you write should have an aim… like do you wish to inform, inspire, challenge, trigger some emotions, entertain?

 4. You Can Start a Blog with Free Hosts, But Do Not Last With Them.

 Probably you are using or rather planning to use Blogger or WordPress Like Me here, or even Tumbr, or Medium.
 Though they might sound easier, they are not always kosher.
 Free blogs do not give you the control, ownership or the branding options that you need, and the Google indexing are not also pretty high. .

 It will cost you $2.75 only per month but it’s an investment that’s really worth it.
 However, some providers will charge WPengine might charge you up to $99 per month.
 Their services are pretty awesome as well, but you definitely don’t want to start there, when you are not selling anything to cover up the costs.